 - Delegate when you can.
 If you live with children, it sometimes seems easier to do all the chores yourself rather than battle to get them to help.
 This is a mistake.
 There’s no reason why children can’t help with chores around the house, and it will make your life easier if they do.

 - Buy a cordless vacuum cleaner.
 Cordless vacuums have come a long way since the early models.
 They are now almost as powerful as standard vacuums and have a much longer battery life than before.
-I bought a Dyson V6 Fluffy, which was recommended on this list of the best cordless vacuums: http://spotlessvacuum.co.uk/cordless-vacuum-cleaners/.
+I bought a Dyson V6 Fluffy, in the end.
 Cordless makes vacuuming so much easier – I hate having to vacuum around a cord.
 It’s probably my best ever household purchase and I don’t know how I lived without it now.

 - Clean just before it’s required.
 When I first stopped living with my parents, I would leave chores until they it became so obvious that they hadn’t been done that I was forced to do them.
 Not only did this mean I was living in a state of constant mess, but cleaning is much more difficult when you let something get out of hand.